DanielLC/MutantsAndMastermindsBattle/README.md

 Afflictions:

 Degree 1:			Sets the condition for the first degree of failure.
 Can be Null (if it does nothing), Dazed, Hindered, Impaired, Vulnerable, Compelled, Defenseless, Disabled, Stunned, Immobile, Prone, Controlled, and Incapacitated.
-Only Hindered, Vulnerable Defenselss, Disabled, and Incapacitated are actually implemented in battleSime.exe.
+Only Hindered, Vulnerable Defenseless, Disabled, and Incapacitated are actually implemented in battleSime.exe.
 Degree 2:			Sets the condition for the second degree of failure.
-Same condtions as Degree 1.
+Same conditions as Degree 1.
 Degree 3:			Sets the condition for the second degree of failure.
-Same condtions as Degree 1.
+Same conditions as Degree 1.
 Cumulative
 Progressive
 Instant recovery
 Limited degree:		Sets the third degree to be the same as second degree.
-As a result of how this is implemented, you have to set it after setting the second egree.
+As a result of how this is implemented, you have to set it after setting the second degree.

 Here's some things I've found so far: